OpenAPITools/openapi-generator/samples/client/petstore/android/volley/docs/PetApi.md

 PetApi apiInstance = new PetApi();
-Long petId = 56L; // Long | ID of pet that needs to be updated String name = null; // String | Updated name of the pet String status = null; // String | Updated status of the pet try {
+Long petId = 56L; // Long | ID of pet that needs to be updated String name = "null"; // String | Updated name of the pet String status = "null"; // String | Updated status of the pet try {
     apiInstance.updatePetWithForm(petId, name, status);
 } catch (ApiException e) {